DEI is more than a buzzword — it’s a mindset.

 With a diverse team that feels like they belong, your content is sure to reflect that inclusivity.

-And not only will your content be better for it, but also your returns — diverse teams are up to 35% more likely to perform better financially than non-diverse teams.
+Not only will your content be better for it, but also your returns — diverse teams are up to 35% more likely to perform better financially than non-diverse teams.

 Finally — and I’m a little biased here — it can help to identify someone on your team who’s relatively attuned to inclusivity and can help answer questions.